Reducing your Risk of Dementia

 The Landmark Study also used the simulation model to examine what the impact that delaying the onset of dementia would have on the incidence and prevalence rates in Saskatchewan.
 Below are some of the highlights:

-A 10-year delay of onset for dementia would result in 2050 SASK dementia prevalence (58,000) being slightly higher than the 2020 estimate, effectively flattening the curve.
+A 10-year delay in the onset of dementia would result in Saskatchewan's dementia prevalence (58,000) being only slightly higher than the 2020 estimate by 2050, effectively flattening the curve.

 Through the efforts we can take today, this 10-year delay in onset would lead to Saskatchewan avoiding 88,500 cases of dementia by 2050.